Image: guruXOX / stock.adobe.com

 In 2017, Oklahoma submitted 1332 waiver proposal to CMS, seeking federal pass-through funding for a reinsurance program (details below).
-But the waiver proposal wasn’t submitted until August, and the state withdrew it in late September, when it was clear that CMS approval was not going to happen in time for 2018 premiums to be adjusted (rates were expected to decrease by about 34 percent if the reinsurance program had been implemented, but instead, rates increased by an average of just under 8 percent).
+But the waiver proposal wasn’t submitted until August, and the state withdrew it in late September, when it was clear that CMS approval was not going to happen in time for 2018 premiums to be adjusted (rates were expected to decrease by about 34% if the reinsurance program had been implemented, but instead, rates increased by an average of just under 8%).

 In the 2018 legislative session, lawmakers again considered a reinsurance program.
 S.B.1162 passed the Senate in March, passed the House in April, and was signed into law in early May.
 The legislation initially called for the state to seek federal pass-through funding in addition to state-based funding that would be generated by fees assessed on health insurers in the state, but the amended version of the legislation removed the ability for the state to assess fees, and instead called for the state to only seek federal funding for a reinsurance program.
 But the bill clarified that the Marketplace Stabilization Program (the reinsurance program) “may accept funding from other sources.”

 Federal “pass-through” funding for reinsurance is generated when a state’s reinsurance program results in lower premiums, which, in turn, result in smaller premium subsidies.
 The amount that the federal government saves on premium subsidies is passed on to the state (assuming a 1332 waiver has been approved) and used to fund the reinsurance program.
-Several states have already implemented reinsurance programs using federal pass-through funding in addition to state-based funding, with health insurance premiums that are now lower than they would have been without the reinsurance programs.
+Numerous states (17 as of 2023) have already implemented reinsurance programs using federal pass-through funding in addition to state-based funding, with health insurance premiums that are now lower than they would have been without the reinsurance programs.

 But while Oklahoma enacted legislation to get the ball rolling on a reinsurance program, the state has not moved ahead with the 1332 waiver process.
 Trevor Brown, state capitol reporter for Oklahoma Watch, noted soon after the bill passed that Oklahoma did not have immediate plans to submit a 1332 waiver, and the legislation was passed as a backup measure, in case they want to submit a reinsurance proposal in the future.
 It’s also noteworthy that the yes votes on S.B.1162 in the House came exclusively from Republicans.
 There were no House Democrats in favor of S.B.1162.
 The Oklahoma State Department of Health confirmed in June 2018 that no action had been taken, nor was any currently being planned, in terms of a 1332 waiver.

-And for 2019, as noted above, Blue Cross Blue Shield of Oklahoma reduced their premiums in the individual market, and Medica joined the exchange statewide.
-The additional plan options and lower premiums may have made reinsurance less of a priority for Oklahoma, and the state has not moved to act on the reinsurance legislation in 2019.
+Since 2019, several new insurers have joined the exchange in Oklahoma, and rates have been much were stable than they were in previous years.
+The additional plan options and lower premiums may have made reinsurance less of a priority for Oklahoma, and the state has not moved to act on the reinsurance legislation.

 Throughout the summer and fall of 2018, insurers in most states were scrambling to add the cost of cost-sharing reductions (CSR) to their premiums for 2018.
 But in Oklahoma, they already did that — a year earlier.
 Blue Cross Blue Shield of Oklahoma was the only insurer offering plans in the exchange for 2018, and that was also the case for 2017.
 Their rate filing for 2018 noted that they added the cost of CSR to their premiums for 2018, but they did the same thing in 2016, when they filed rates for 2017.